AccessibleCollective/Subtitle-Files/Nordkalotten 365/readme.md

 > - NRK released Norwegian-language subtitles with specific permission granted to translate and create subtitles in other languages ("fansubs").
 >
 > NRK has granted you the rights to download, watch and seed their officially released shows via bittorrent.
 (Whether a particular country or Internet Service Provider allows you to use bittorrent is another matter entirely.)

+NRK does allow everyone to watch the series [on their website](https://tv.nrk.no/serie/et-aar-paa-tur-med-lars-monsen) with Norwegian subtitles.
+Since the video player uses webVTT, a translation software might do in a pinch.